 Board of Directors, Immediate Past President

 Kristen is a social worker, career counselor and disability rights advocate.
-She is a proud autistic woman and parent to a teenager on the spectrum.
+She is a parent to a teenager on the spectrum.
 She received her BSW from Eastern Michigan University and started Ann Arbor’s first support group for parents with kids with ASD.
 Kristen currently works as the youth program manager for the Broomfield Workforce Center where she assists neurodivergent young people in finding their passion while learning life-long employment skills.
 She operates from a strength-based, inclusive ideology and believes that anyone who wants to work should have the opportunity to work in their community.

 Lea Anne Paskvalich

 Board of Directors, Treasurer

 Lea Anne is the Director of Admissions and Public Relations at the Temple Grandin School in Boulder, CO.
 She is also the Founder of Next Steps Consulting LLC, a company that advises parents and adults on personalized resources for autism.
 She is a longtime volunteer in the local autism community, enjoys hiking and skiing in the Colorado mountains, and spending time in her backyard with her family and two rambunctious Australian Shepherds.